How to Run PPC Campaigns in Google Ads

-- An average and above average status signifies that there are no major problems with the keywords’ expected CTR, when compared to all other keywords in the Google AdWords network.
+- An average and above average status signifies that there are no major problems with the keywords’ expected CTR when compared to all other keywords in the Google Ads network.

 The expected clickthrough rate is a prediction, the status helps you determine how the keyword performs within your campaign and also across all other advertiser’s accounts.

-An important thing to remember about expected CTR is that it’s different than the clickthrough rate value that you see in your Google AdWords account.
+An important thing to remember about expected CTR is that it’s different than the clickthrough rate value that you see in your Google Ads account.

 2. Ad Relevance

 Ad relevance is a status that measures the message match between your keyword and your ad.
-For example, Google determines if someone searching for a keyword you’ve bid on sees your ad being relevant to the keyword search.
+For example, Google determines whether someone searching for a keyword you’ve bid finds your ad relevant to the keyword search or not

 There are three ad relevance statuses – below average, average and above average.